11 Steps to Plant a Tree

 At first, your tree will need frequent watering to overcome the stress of planting.
 Check soil moisture daily and water the root ball whenever it seems dry more than a few inches deep.

 After two months, the tree should be sending roots out into the native soil, so water a wider area.
 During dry weather, most new trees will need water at least once a week for the first two years.
 After that, you can begin to water only during severe droughts.
-Mature trees do fine with less frequent, deeper soakings. [insert link to watering]
+Mature trees do fine with less frequent, deeper soakings.
+You can learn more from this Grow Green Guide.

 *Instructions: Right click with your mouse to save the image to your computer and include in your neighborhood communications.
 Source the images as follows: Illustrations by Laura Jackson and provided courtesy of City of Austin.